 “If that’s what you want.”
 He whispered back as he kissed my forehead, and before I could react he was gone.

-I hate myself for doing this to him.
-But I had to, didn’t I?
+I hated myself for doing this to him.
+But I had to, right?

-No, stop thinking about it Liza, you can’t second guess yourself now.
+Stop thinking about it Liza, you can’t second guess yourself now.
 It’s too late for that.
 A voice in the back of my mind said, and it was completely right.
-It’s too late to go back now.
+It was too late to go back now.

-I just hope I’m doing the right thing.
+I just hoped I was doing the right thing.

-But one thing I did know was that I couldn’t just mope around all day, everyday, that won’t do anyone any good.
-I need to go out and make some more friends and not be so dependent on Asher, because the less I depend on him the less it will hurt if he leaves.
+But one thing I was sure of, was that I couldn’t just mope around all day everyday.
+That wouldn't do anyone any good.
+I needed to go out and make some more friends so I wasn't as dependent on Asher.
+The less I depended on him the less it would hurt if he left.

 With that thought in mind, I got dressed in casual clothes and made myself presentable before I marched out of the room to find someone that could tell me where the closest mall was.

-I finally got someone to tell me where the mall was after asking six different people, so that’s were I was now.
+I finally got someone to tell me where the mall was after asking six different people, so that was were I was now.

 I looked around the food court for anyone that looked like my kind of person, and who was preferably not a supernatural creature.
-I don’t need any more of those in my life.
+I didn't need any more of those in my life.

 I spotted a girl sitting alone at a table with a book in one hand and a milkshake in the other.
 She looked like a nice person to me, so I stood up and made my way towards her.

 As I got closer I saw her more clearly and realized that she was very pretty.
-She had light brown eyes shielded by big square glasses that were in fashion right now, and had her long brown hair tied into a side braid that looked great with her outfit of black converse, worn out skinny jeans, and checkered flannel.
+She had light brown eyes shielded by big square glasses that were in fashion right now, and she had her long brown hair tied into a side braid that looked great with her outfit of black converse, worn out skinny jeans, and a black hoodie.
 She looked like a nerd right out of a beauty magazine, in the best way possible.